Nishkarsh9/ticket/scrum-82.md

 ## Purpose

 The primary goal of this PoC is to demonstrate the setup and execution of the ReactJS-based frontend within the OT-Microservices ecosystem.
-This frontend serves as the visual interface through which users interact with underlying microservices such as Employee, Attendance, and Salary modules.
+This frontend serves as the visual interface through which users interact with underlying microservices such as Employee, Attendance, and Salary microservices.

 ## System Requirements